 A. Different factors determine how much an influencer will charge.
 They include:

-Depending on these, the influencer can then charge between $10 to over $1 million per post.
+Depending on these, the influencer can then charge between $5 to over $25,000 per post.

 Q5.
 What makes a good content strategy?